argoproj/argo-cd/docs/operator-manual/cluster-bootstrapping.md

 # Cluster Bootstrapping

-This guide for operators who have already installed Argo CD, and have a new cluster and are looking to install many apps in that cluster.
+This guide is for operators who have already installed Argo CD, and have a new cluster and are looking to install many apps in that cluster.

 There's no one particular pattern to solve this problem, e.g. you could write a script to create your apps, or you could even manually create them.
 However, users of Argo CD tend to use the **app of apps pattern**.